-The distribution of ratings by district is shown in Figure 4.5: Miles of roadway by on-road bicycle compatibility rating by district.
+The distribution of ratings by district is shown in Figure 4.6.
 All districts are relatively consistent in terms of the number of lane miles of "poor" rated roads.
 This generally mirrors the number of lane miles of primary roadways (excluding Interstate highways) in each district.
-Primary roads are generally not very compatible with on-road bicycling due to their high traffic volumes.
+Primary roads without paved shoulders are generally not very compatible with on-road bicycling due to their high traffic volumes.
 In contrast, the numbers of lane miles of "good" rated roads varies significantly across districts, and roughly parallel the presence of paved secondary roads.
 Districts 2 and 3, which cover the northern portion of the state and contain greater shares of paved secondary roads than other districts, have larger numbers of "good" rated lane miles.
-District 5, on the other hand, has the lowest proportion of "good" rated roads as well as the lowest proportion of paved roads.
+Districts 5 and 6, on the other hand, have the lowest proportion of "good" rated roads as well as the lowest proportion of paved roads.